Solar & Battery Installation Tampa Local Installers & Quotes

 Solar System Sizing

-A 6.6 kW solar array in Tampa delivers approximately 29.2 kWh daily, with generation varying seasonally from 3.71 kWh/kW/day in December up to 4.87 kWh/kW/day in April.
+A 15.8 kW system in Tampa generates approximately 69.8 kWh daily on average, with seasonal variation from 3.71 kWh/kW/day in December to 4.87 kWh/kW/day in April.

 Solar & Energy Savings